CodeReclaimers/neat-python/README.md

 ## About ##

-NEAT (NeuroEvolution of Augmenting Topologies) is a method for evolving arbitrary neural networks developed by Kenneth O. Stanley.
-This project aims to implement NEAT in the Python programming language.
+NEAT (NeuroEvolution of Augmenting Topologies) is a method developed by Kenneth O. Stanley for evolving arbitrary neural networks.
+This project is a Python implementation of NEAT.

 For further information regarding general concepts and theory, please visit: [Selected Publications](http://www.cs.ucf.edu/~kstanley/#publications) in Stanley's website.

 ## Getting Started ##

-If you want to try neat-python, please check out the repositor, start playing with the XOR example and then follow creating your own experiment.
+If you want to try neat-python, please check out the repository, start playing with the examples (XOR, single pole balancing, or double pole balancing) and then try creating your own experiment.